corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 PAYE is pay-as-you-earn and what a standard pay check looks like.
 You also have your pension, national insurance contributions (possibly more "benefits" like car reduction) taken off your paycheck so its always less.
 Notice how much your pension comes out?
 The best hack for this is to have your own company contribute to a SIPS pension fund, where YOU control the pension contributions.
 You cant touch this money until retirement but at least you are in control of your investments.
 I however do not have a pension, maybe a few hundred from various jobs but if I am in a situation where I need or want my pension money I have been playing the game wrong and not living the life I want so whats the point.
 However SIPPS allows your "employer" to match your pension contribution tax free so absolutely consider this if you have your own company.

 ### Dividends
-Your debit account should always just have bare minimum, why have fiat currency.. its just useless, i cant make money from it sitting in my account and its vulnerable to exploitation.
+Debit accounts have just have bare minimum (apart from company where you need to have enough to pay the taxes due), why would you want fiat currency.. its just useless, i cant make money from it sitting in my account and its vulnerable to exploitation.
 A credit card is your buffer between your business bank account and your investments.
 If you need something there is a process to get your money from your business.
 Firstly need to have a minutes meeting and establish how much dividend is being taken out from your in profit company (if not in profit it can be an 'illegal' dividend), it is distributed proportionate to your % owned in the company.
 As the only director and employee I get 100% of the dividend.
 Tax for dividends change, but [HMRC](https://www.gov.uk/tax-on-dividends) have a great step by step.
 Honestly HMRC system is bloody great, it makes giving them money and the correct amount a breeze (although frequent.)

 1. You do not pay tax on any dividend income that falls within your Personal Allowance (the amount of income you can earn each year without paying tax).
 2022 is £2000